 Can you see now that if we were to compute each of these products via the "partial products" method (that is, via the area model), that there is actually nothing mysterious going on here?
-The nine pieces that come from a 100 + 70 + 3 by 900 + 80 + 5 rectangle are just being "compactified" two different ways.

 One nice thing about drawing rectangles when computing long multiplications is that the units, tens, hundreds, and so on, all line up nicely along diagonals.
 (It helps to write numbers on the right rather than the left to see this.)